After travelling the world and meeting people, some of the biggest misconceptions and questions I got asked, were about travelling to Eastern Europe.

 Did you know Moldova makes amazing wine?
 Why not visit a winery?
 This City Tour of Chisinau (the capital) includes a visit to a winery.

-10 Cheapest Countries in Europe to Visit in 2022; The Ultimate Guide!
+10 Cheapest Countries in Europe to Visit; The Ultimate Guide!

 Get Connected with eSIM

-Did you know Latvia has some incredible art-nouveau architecture in their capital Riga and you can go to the beach as well?
-Lake Ohrid in Macedonia is another place we don’t want people to know because it’s so cool and beautiful.
+Did you know Latvia’s capital, Riga, has incredible art nouveau architecture, and you can go to the beach as well?Β Lake Ohrid in Macedonia is another place we don’t want people to know because it’s so cool and beautiful.Β

 If you love fairytales, why not visit one of the many castles in Slovakia?
 The Spis Castle in Slovakia is the largest castle in Europe.